Stevie Richards: Raven's Nest (1994–1996)

-Richards returned to Eastern Championship Wrestling on June 26, 1994 as "Steve Richards" (later tweaked to "Stevie Richards") in a preliminary wrestling role.
-His first televised appearance was on the June 28, 1994 episode of NWA Eastern Championship Wrestling, teaming with Hack Meyers in a loss to Dory Funk Jr. and Terry Funk.
+Richards returned to Eastern Championship Wrestling on June 26, 1994, as "Steve Richards" (later tweaked to "Stevie Richards") in a preliminary wrestling role.
+His first televised appearance was on the June 28, 1994, episode of NWA Eastern Championship Wrestling, teaming with Hack Meyers in a loss to Dory Funk Jr. and Terry Funk.
 Shortly after his return, Richards was given a valet, Angel.
 In addition to his in-ring role, Richards answered calls to the ECW hotline under the pseudonym "Lloyd Van Buren".

-At Heat Wave on July 16, 1994, Richards lost to Tommy Dreamer.
-In late-1994, he developed an "identity crisis", performing under the ring names "Stevie Flamingo", "Stevie the Body", and "Stevie Polo" — all references to former ring names used by Scott Levy in World Championship Wrestling and the World Wrestling Federation.
+At Heatwave '94: the Battle for the Future on July 16, 1994, Richards lost to Tommy Dreamer.
+In late-1994, he developed an "identity crisis", performing under the ring names "Stevie Flamingo", "Stevie the Body", and "Stevie Polo"—all references to former ring names used by Scott Levy in World Championship Wrestling and the World Wrestling Federation.
 After sustaining another loss to Dreamer, Richards became irate and claimed he would present "the real Johnny Polo".
-On the January 7, 1995 episode of ECW Hardcore TV, Levy — now known as "Raven" — made his ECW debut, with Richards as the first member of Raven's Nest, Raven's stable of lackeys.
+On the January 7, 1995, episode of ECW Hardcore TV, Levy—now known as "Raven"—made his ECW debut, with Richards as the first member of Raven's Nest, Raven's stable of lackeys.
 As a member of Raven's Nest, Richards began wearing jean shorts and half shirts for glam metal bands such as Cinderella, Nelson, Poison and Winger.
 His behavior attracted the scorn of commentator Joey Styles, who repeatedly described him as a "clueless putz" and referred to his attending the Blue Oyster Bar, a (fictional) gay bar.

 Immediately upon debuting in ECW, Raven began feuding with Dreamer.
-On April 8, 1995 at Three Way Dance, Raven revealed that he and Dreamer had attended summer camp together as teenagers, where Raven slept with Beulah McGillicutty, an overweight girl with acne who had been spurned by Dreamer.
+On April 8, 1995, at Three Way Dance, Raven revealed that he and Dreamer had attended summer camp together as teenagers, where Raven slept with Beulah McGillicutty, an overweight girl with acne who had been spurned by Dreamer.
 Richards then revealed that he had tracked down McGillicutty, who was now a Penthouse model, who also harbored a grudge against Dreamer.
 Later that night, Raven wrestled Dreamer for the first time, defeating him following interference from both Richards and McGillicutty.
 The feud between Raven and Dreamer would continue for another two years, with Dreamer constantly unable to pin Raven.